 To maintain data integrity, to support performance and scalability, and to ensure security.

-that provide tools and libraries designed to simplify the web development process.
-Standard development
+provide tools and libraries designed to simplify the web development process.
+Standard development tasks include

-tasks include authorizing users, communicating with databases, establishing security protocols, formatting
+authorizing users, communicating with databases, establishing security protocols, formatting output, and routing

 Framework Development Tasks

 REST is the most popular API platform.

 Node enables your system to handle multiple requests at once, without waiting for tasks to be completed and returned.